 - Then, in Harry Potter and the Half-Blood Prince, when Harry told Dumbledore about Scrimgeour's saying he was "Dumbledore's man through and through" and that he said it was true, Harry looked away until Dumbledore had controlled himself.
 Though it's Harry and not Dumbledore who's embarrassed by the tears.

 - Apparently Songbreeze from Redwall has such a touching, pure voice that it makes her battle-ready father cry.
 And he blames it on a gnat.

 - Star Wars: When Talon Kardde learns fellow smuggler captain Shada D'ukal wasn't, in fact, on her ship when it self-destructed to disable a hostile capital ship.

-- In Lloyd Alexander's The High King, when Fflewdur Flam sacrifices his harp for firewood, he complains of how it smokes, though it burns with very little smoke.
+- In The High King, the last novel of Lloyd Alexander's Chronicles of Prydain, when Fflewdur Flam sacrifices his harp for firewood, he complains of how it smokes, though it burns with very little smoke.

 - Graham McNeill 's Warhammer 40,000 Ultramarines novel Dead Sky Black Sun, stripped of his captaincy and exiled from the Chapter world, Uriel washes himself after a bout, and looks in a mirror.

 droplets trickled like tears down his reflection's cheek